-ASSESSMENT

-TYPE TYPE FORMAT WEIGHTII

-EXTERNAL HL/SL 75% Ab Initio

-Paper 1 One writing task (250-400 words SL, 450-600 words HL) Ab Initio-two written tasks of 70-150 words 25 25

-Paper 2 Receptive skills-separate sections for: Listening (1 hr HL, 45 mins SL and Ab Initio Reading (1 hr HL, SL and Ab Initio) Comprehension on three audio passages and three written texts.
-50 50

-INTERNAL 25 25

-Oral Assessment HL-Based on an extract from one of the literary works studied in class followed by a discussion based on one or more of the themes from the syllabus.
+ASSESSMENT TYPE FORMAT WEIGHTING EXTERNAL HL/SL 75% Ab Initio Paper 1 One writing task (250-400 words SL, 450-600 words HL) Ab Initio-two written tasks of 70-150 words 25 25 Paper 2 Receptive skills-separate sections for: Listening (1 hr HL, 45 mins SL and Ab Initio Reading (1 hr HL, SL and Ab Initio) Comprehension on three audio passages and three written texts.
+50 50 INTERNAL A conversation with the teacher 25 25 Oral Assessment HL-Based on an extract from one of the literary works studied in class followed by a discussion based on one or more of the themes from the syllabus.
 SL- Based on a visual stimulus followed by a discussion on an additional theme.
 AB- Based on a visual stimulus and at least one additional course theme.
 25 25